zkh224/Zahra-Khan-archives/content/posts/Learning_Journal5.md

 **I can find and use resources for self-directed learning.**

 I used lots of self-learning when I was changing the design of my website.
 I had a trial and error process of adding an avatar image to my new theme.
 I put the image file directory in `config.toml` file based on the given instructions from the Hugo theme website.
 I assumed that I was required to use PNG instead of the JPG file, so I changed the directory to a small PNG image but it still didn't work.
-I thought the avatar image is required to be in the static folder based on an example site config file from the theme folder.
+I thought the avatar image is required to be in the static folder based on the config.toml from the example website folder.
 I put the PNG image in the theme static folder and changed the directory address in the `config.toml` file, but that didn't work either.
 I then experimented with using the image link address in the file.
 This experimented method finally worked and the avatar image was visible on my website.
-I learn that experimentation with coding and repositories is sometimes required because the given instructions do not always work.
+I learned that experimentation with coding and repositories is sometimes required because the given instructions do not always work.